 Condenser Coil: A component of an outdoor unit that takes in refrigerant from the compressor in the form of hot gas and cools it into a liquid phase, then moves it to the evaporator coil inside to provide cooling for an indoor space.

 Conditioned Space: An enclosed space that has been warmed, cooled, and/or dehumidified by an HVAC system.

 Constant Air Volume System: A type of system that provides constant indoor airflow when active, particularly systems with a variable supply temperature but a constant flow rate, like most residential forced-air systems.

-Cubic Feet Per Minute (CFM): A measurement of airflow volume representing the amount of air, in cubic feet, that passes by a stationary point over the course of a minute.
+CFM (Cubic Feet Per Minute): A measurement of airflow volume representing the amount of air, in cubic feet that passes by a stationary point over the course of a minute.

-Damper: A moveable device inside ductwork that regulates airflow by closing off areas that are at a desired temperature and increasing airflow to spaces that need heating or cooling.
+Damper: A moveable device inside the ductwork that regulates airflow by closing off areas that are at the desired temperature and increasing airflow to spaces that need heating or cooling.
 They are usually used in zone control systems.